CVE-2026-7191: CWE-94: Improper Control of Generation of Code ('Code Injection') in AWS QnABot on AWS

 Description

-CVE-2026-7191 is a high-severity code injection vulnerability in AWS QnABot on AWS versions 7.
-2. 4 and earlier.
-It arises from improper use of the static-eval npm package, allowing an authenticated administrator to execute arbitrary code within the fulfillment Lambda execution context by injecting crafted expressions via the Content Designer interface.
-This bypasses the intended sandbox through JavaScript prototype manipulation, potentially exposing backend resources such as Lambda environment variables, OpenSearch indices, S3 objects, and DynamoDB tables.
-AWS recommends upgrading to version 7.
-3. 0 or later to address this issue.
-The vulnerability has a CVSS score of 7.
-2 and is categorized under CWE-94 (Improper Control of Generation of Code).
+CVE-2026-7191 is a high-severity code injection vulnerability affecting AWS QnABot on AWS versions 7.2.4 and earlier.
+It results from unsafe use of the static-eval npm package, allowing an authenticated administrator to execute arbitrary code in the Lambda fulfillment environment via the Content Designer interface.
+This vulnerability bypasses sandbox restrictions through JavaScript prototype manipulation.
+Exploitation could lead to unauthorized access to sensitive backend resources such as Lambda environment variables, OpenSearch indices, S3 objects, and DynamoDB tables.
+AWS manages remediation server-side for this cloud service and recommends upgrading to version 7.3.0 or later.
+The CVSS score is 7.

 AI-Powered Analysis